Last Updated on 19th November 2021

 It is important that parents, carers, and safeguarding professionals are aware of the risks of this form of (non-contact) sexual abuse.
 In some cases, victims themselves may be unaware that their images have been harvested and misused to create deepfakes.

-While many young people may be aware of and understand how images can be manipulated in this way, others may not.
+While many children and young people may be aware of and understand how images can be manipulated in this way, others may not.
 It is important to speak to them about the issue of deepfakes and how they can be misused.

 Join our Safeguarding Hub Newsletter Network